 They allow you to enter into one of the most private aspects of a customer’s lives; their inbox.
 With this great power, comes great responsibility.

-WhatsApp is extremely clear in what it does and doesn’t allow you to do on the platform.
+WhatsApp Opt-In guidelines are extremely clear in what it does and don’t allow you to do on the platform.

 WhatsApp messages are divided into Inbound and Outbound messages.
 Each is regulated differently.

 Inbound messages are when a customer reaches out to a company.
 Since the customer has shown an intent to engage by texting first, these messages are not strictly regulated.

 Outbound messages are when a company reaches out to a customer.
 These have more potential to be constituted as spam, outbound messages are strictly regulated.

 Likewise, Companies are only allowed to text customers first by using preapproved templates.
 The templates have to be disclosed to WhatsApp and can only be used post approval from the company.

 Content and Marketing, Verloop.io